What is an enterprise data strategy?

 BI and analytics tools for reporting and dashboards.

 Integration challenges include inconsistent data formats, duplicate records across systems, lack of real-time sync, and no unified customer/account view.
-Key integration elements include ETL/ELT pipelines, APIs and middleware, and Master Data Management (MDM) to standardize key entities such as customers and accounts.
+Key integration elements include ETL/ELT pipelines, APIs and MCP and Master Data Management (MDM) to standardize key entities such as customers and accounts.

 Data without insight is wasted.
 Modern enterprise data strategies enable users across an organization to explore and act on data.